Stationary point: Classification

 The first two options are collectively known as "local extrema".
 Similarly a point that is either a global (or absolute) maximum or a global (or absolute) minimum is called a global (or absolute) extremum.
-The last two options—stationary points that are not local extremum—are known as saddle points.
+The last two options—stationary points that are not local extrema—are known as saddle points.

 By Fermat's theorem, global extrema must occur (for a $C^1$ function) on the boundary or at stationary points.

 Curve sketching

 Determining the position and nature of stationary points aids in curve sketching of differentiable functions.
-Solving the equation f'(x) = 0 returns the x-coordinates of all stationary points; the y-coordinates are trivially the function values at those x-coordinates.
+Solving the equation (x) = 0 returns the x-coordinates of all stationary points; the y-coordinates are trivially the function values at those x-coordinates.

-The specific nature of a stationary point at x can in some cases be determined by examining the second derivative f(x):
+The specific nature of a stationary point at x can in some cases be determined by examining the second derivative (x):